joel-day/chalkly-premier-league/README.md

-# Chalk Kush League Bush,
+# Chalkly Premier league - CPL

 This is a fictional sports league where there are 32 Pro teams, 64 Club teams, and 100s of players equipped with unique strengths across 4 primary skills.
 Each team and player have a location on the map, which influences both trait generation and player preference for teams.
 Just like in real-world major sports leagues, the team’s draft players, play seasonal matchups, and fight for the championship.